mohamedkhanafer/FlowMap/README.md

 ## 1. Global Airplane Routes

 ### 1.1 Data Source
 The first map I built is regarding the network of flights around the world.
 Using www.openflights.org 's data, I was easily able to get the requirements for the map.
 They hold a collection that contains around 67663 routes between 3321 airports on 548 airlines.
-You can find one file for the airports' data and one for the routes' data.
+You can find one file for the airports' data and one for the routes' data in the global_airplane_routes folder.

 ### 1.2 Instructions
 As mentionned above, in order to reproduce this map, all you need will be the airports with their geolocalisation.
 This data is directly provided by Open Flights.
-The second element you need is the number of flows between the airports.
+The second element you need is the number of flows between the airports, representing routes offered by an airline.
 I get these using the routes data and a few lines of code.
-All these are available in the global_airplane_routes in this repository.
+All these are available in the global_airplane_routes folder in this repository.

 ### 1.3 Final Map
 Here is how the final map looks like: